 No visa needed

-Currency: While Croatia is part of the EU, it uses the local currency of Kuna.
-Euros however may be accepted at some hotels and restaurants.
+Currency: While Croatia is part of the EU, it uses currency of EUR.

 The majority of Croats speak another language with English being the predominant second language, so you shouldn’t have an issue with communication in typical tourist areas.